-- In Justice League Unlimited, Gorilla Grodd assembles a new Legion of Doom, but, aside from opposing the Justice League, keeps their long term goals largely to himself.
+- Gorilla Grodd assembles a new Legion of Doom, but, aside from opposing the Justice League, keeps their long-term goals largely to himself.
 When it's revealed that his master plan is to turn everyone on Earth into apes, Lex Luthor shoots him in the chest, takes over the Legion, and redirects their efforts to more sensible endeavors (well, sensible for him, at least).

 - Hawkgirl willingly signed on to infiltrate Earth and learn the weaknesses and abilities of the planet's society, military strength and its heroes in order to help the Thanagarians subjugate the planet to build their hyperspace bypass.
 Once she learns the bypass will destroy the Earth, she defects and helps the League destroy it.

 - In the Batman: The Animated Series episode "Joker's Millions", the Joker hires a replacement for Harley, claiming that it's cheaper than buying the real one out of jail.
 The one he gets isn't nearly as good as the real one, and she says twice that this "wasn't in the job description" (the second time when she's arrested; still, this was the Joker... she should have known better.
 Still, she can take comfort with the fact that the real Harley did get revenge on the Joker for the insult...)